Initial audit Stage 2

 The auditor will nominate you for certification when you have resolved any nonconformities satisfactorily.
 The nomination will be presented to a Certification Committee that independently assesses your file.
 In case the Certification Committee comes to the same conclusion as the auditor, the file is transferred to the certification decision-maker for a final decision.
 After this, a certificate will be made based on the information from the audit report submitted to you.
 It is therefore advisable to check all the data on the report carefully, to ensure correct information on your certificate.

-This article intends to explain the process during and after the initial stage 2 audit.
+This article intends to explain the process during and after the initial audit stage 2.
 You can use this article to prepare your organization for the audit.
 If you have any questions about the process, the audit cycle or further preparations to the audit, please get in contact with one of Brand Compliance’s Customer and Project Coordinators.